 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 78.
 The City shall continue the use of the SHRA Boarded/Vacant Home program.
 This program provides developer subsidies to qualified developers purchasing, rehabilitating and selling single-family boarded and vacant homes.
 Award of the subsidy is contingent on sale of the home to a low- or moderate-income family and recordation of affordability covenants.
 Rehabilitate single-family homes for sale to low-or moderate-income families and increase homeownership opportunities for such families.
 Responsible Department: SHRA Ongoing The Homeownership Services Department of SHRA administers the Boarded and Vacant Home Program.
-In recent years, with the strong housing market and readily accessible credit, the program was not as attractive.
-However, with the recent constraints on market financing, there could be renewed interest in the program.
+In 2010 this program was on hold as SHRA administered the Vacant Properties Program with NSP funding.
+The Vacant Properties program mirrors the intent of the Boarded and Vacant program with foreclosed, vacant single family properties acquired, rehabilitated and sold to owner occupants by qualified developers.
 In 2009, SHRA assisted 3 developers through the Boarded and Vacant Program.
+In 2010, 43 vacant and foreclosed City single family properties were acquired, rehabilitated and sold to low- to moderate-income owner occupant families.
 79. The City, in an effort to have the most significant impact in blighted areas, shall focus its rehabilitation funding and programs to rental properties in need of substantial rehabilitation in redevelopment and other target areas.
 Provide safe and secure rental housing in existing neighborhoods.
 Rehabilitate and preserve 1,000 affordable multifamily units.
 Responsible Department: SHRA (primary); Development Ongoing On March 17, 2009, the City Council adopted revised Multifamily Lending and Mortgage Revenue Bond Policies.
 The guidelines outline SHRA's funding priorities.
 The Agency's top priorities for over the counter projects are preserving and recapitalizing projects that are already affordable, but that are nearing the end of their affordability period and/or are in need of renovations to operate.
 A portion of these projects are located in redevelopment areas.
 The Agency's remaining rehabilitation efforts will be targeted.
 Preference in the guidelines has been given to projects located in redevelopment areas.
 This preference will encourage affordable housing developers to reinvest in projects that are located in blighted areas.
 In addition, SHRA has many Agency/City initiatives such as the SRO Preservation Policy, the 10 Year Plan to End Chronic Homelessness, the Downtown NOFA and redevelopment area implementation plans.
 In general, all of the projects under these initiatives are in redevelopment areas or other target areas.